astronomer/docs/astro/support.md

 3. Click **Submit**.

-When Astronomer Support start working on your issue, you'll receive email notifications.
+    You'll receive an email when your ticket is created and follow-up emails as Astronomer Support processes your request.
 To check the status of a support request, sign in to the [Astronomer Support Portal](https://support.astronomer.io).

 ## Submit a Support Request on the Astronomer Support Portal